Pattern-preserving optimal control problems with increasing time horizon: -convergence and pattern-preserving sequences

 \begin{rem} Part {\em 2.(b)} of the theorem is less standard but applies, in particular, to optimal control problems like that of this paper in which the state equation admits at most one solution for every choice of the control, and the states belong to a metric space $\cX$. \end{rem}

 The variational property of $\Gamma$-convergence can be applied to show that, under $\G$-convergence and coercivity assumptions, if the \emph{optimal control policies} on the finite horizons share a certain common structure, the same control pattern will apply also to the infinite-horizon problem.
-This result is obtained for a specific choice of the control space $\cU=L^p((0,\infty),\R^m)$, with $p\in (1,\infty]$, with its weak$^\star$, or $\sigma (L^{p},L^{p'})$, topology coming from the duality $L^p=(L^{p'})^*$.
-We note that it is appropriate to speak of weak$^\star$ topology also for $p$ finite, remembering that, in such reflexive cases, it coincides with the {\em weak} one.
-For simplicity, we use this terminology along the whole paper.